davewatters/sectech-ci-pp5/README.md

 ### Design Strategy Goals
   - Create an online shop to sell IT service & software products to registered customers
   - Shop must be abe to process payments at point of sale
-  - Site must be intuitive to read & navigate on both desktop & mobile devices - using Mobile First design
+  - Site must be intuitive to read & navigate on both desktop & mobile devices - using Mobile-First design
   - Site must allow company admins and customers to authenticate and interact with the content, e.g. view accounts, purchase services and software licences, etc.

 ### Design Scope to Deliver MVP
   - #### Site Owner Goals
       As a site admin...
       - I want to to be able to setup and manage a products list
       - I want to be able to setup and manage customer accounts
+      - I want customers to be able to buy products
+      - I want to be able to take payments
       - I want to be able to view sales information

   - #### First Time Visitor Goals
       As a first time user...